EricMFischer/Management-Interface/README.md

 ## Usage

-Run 'ruby app.rb' from the root directory.
+Run 'ruby app.rb' from the root directory, and then go to localhost:4567.

 ## Contributing